TheMaverickProgrammer/eTamagotchi/README.md

 and forth the BattleThread and the Render instances instead of how I'm doing it.
 Divide the BattleThread into two different classes HostBattleThread and ClientBattleThread.

+* Too many battle flags

+* Creating new graphics each render call in P2P for opponent has to go

 * Save the tamagotchi data to a file and load

 * Reward players with EXP points